MicrosoftDocs/powerbi-docs/powerbi-docs/transform-model/dataflows/dataflows-configure-consume.md

 ---
 title: Configure and consume a dataflow
-description: Learn how to set up a dataflow in Power BI and and consume that dataflow in Power BI Desktop.
+description: Learn how to set up a dataflow in Power BI and consume that dataflow in Power BI Desktop.
 author: davidiseminger
 ms.author: davidi
 ms.reviewer: ''